-The definitions of an accident and a serious incident as well as examples thereof can be found in Regulation (EU) No 996/2010 of the European Parliament and of the Council.
+The definitions of an accident and a serious incident as well as examples thereof can be found in Civil Aviation Regulations.

 AMC1 SPO.GEN.107(c) Pilot-in-command responsibilities and authority

 REPORTING OF HAZARDOUS FLIGHT CONDITIONS

 - (a) These reports should include any detail which may be pertinent to the safety of other aircraft. - (b) Such reports should be made whenever any of the following conditions are encountered or observed: - (1) severe turbulence; - (2) severe icing; - (3) severe mountain wave; - (4) thunderstorms, with or without hail, that are obscured, embedded, widespread or in squall lines; - (5) heavy dust storm or heavy sandstorm; - (6) volcanic ash cloud; and - (7) unusual and/or increasing volcanic activity or a volcanic eruption. - (c) When other meteorological conditions not listed above, e.g. wind shear, are encountered that, in the opinion of the pilot-in-command, may affect the safety or the efficiency of other aircraft operations, the pilot-in-command should advise the appropriate air traffic services (ATS) unit as soon as practicable.